maulware/maulstuff/mpv/README.md

 ## Use

-Use mpv like before `mpv whatever`, now all started instaces can be paused and contiued via:
+Use mpv like before `mpv whatever`, now all started instances can be paused and continued via:
 ```
 for s in /tmp/mpvsocks/* ; do
     echo '{ "command": ["set_property", "pause", true] }' | socat - $s